PPCUG Next Meeting

 Mercer County Library, Lawrenceville NJ

 There are a group of club members who regularly attend PPCUG meetings.
-However, the past Club Leadership including those who have been arranging meetings need help.
+However, Club Leadership including those who have been arranging meetings would appreciate your assistance.
 We are looking for volunteers to step up and take a leadership role.
 Any role that you take will look good on your LinkedIn profile!

 to the Meeting